ClosedFellowship

 DETSI · Australia

-The Cooper Hewitt Fellowship supports a Queensland teacher to undertake a collaborative project with the Cooper Hewitt, Smithsonian Design Museum in New York, United States.
-It is aimed at school teachers in Queensland through eligible state and private school organisations.
+The Cooper Hewitt Fellowship supports a Queensland teacher to undertake a collaborative project with the Cooper Hewitt, Smithsonian Design Museum in New York, USA.
+It is a Queensland government grant for eligible school teachers through their employing education organisations.

 Funding